 Against Malaria Foundation is one of my favorite charities.
-Their stated goal is protecting people from a devastating disease, malaria.
+Its stated goal is protecting people from a devastating disease, malaria.
 There is no reason to doubt that claim.
-And the means they’ve chosen, providing people at risk of malaria with bed nets, is morally unobjectionable and practically effective.
-They’re praiseworthy across the board.
+And the means that it’s chosen, providing people at risk of malaria with bed nets, is morally unobjectionable and practically effective.
+The organization is praiseworthy across the board.

 ISIS is at the other extreme.
-Their stated end is the creation of a repressive theocracy.
+Its stated end is the creation of a repressive theocracy.
 There is no reason to doubt that claim.
-And the means that they’ve chosen, terrorism, rape, slavery, plunder, and pillaging, is abhorrent, regardless of whether or not it proves to be practically effective.
-All should condemn their means and end.
+And the means that it’s chosen, terrorism, rape, slavery, plunder, and pillaging, is abhorrent, regardless of whether or not it proves to be practically effective.
+All should condemn its means and end.

 Now consider Lance Armstrong.
 His stated and actual end was winning the Tour de France.
 Nothing wrong with that!
 His chosen means included cheating.
 That was objectionable, despite being highly effective.
 And how about the Berlin Olympics of 1936?
 The ultimate, highly objectionable end was elevating the stature of Nazi Germany.
 An unobjectionable means to that end was hosting a successful sporting competition.

-We needn’t go through all the permutations to illustrate the overarching point: It often makes sense to condemn a means that a group uses without objecting to their stated end; or to forcefully reject a group’s ends while granting that their means are unobjectionable.
+We needn’t go through all the permutations to illustrate the overarching point: It often makes sense to condemn a means that a group uses without objecting to its stated end, or to forcefully reject a group’s ends while granting that its means are unobjectionable.

-One can condemn the means of extralegal violence, and observe that the alt-right, Antifa, and the far-left have all engaged in it on different occasions, without asserting that all extralegal violence is equivalent––murdering someone with a car or shooting a representative is more objectionable than punching with the intent to mildly injure.
-What’s more, different groups can choose equally objectionable means without becoming equivalent, because assessing any group requires analyzing their ends, not just their means.
+One can condemn the means of extralegal violence, and observe that the alt-right, antifa, and the far-left have all engaged in it on different occasions, without asserting that all extralegal violence is equivalent––murdering someone with a car or shooting a representative is more objectionable than punching with the intent to mildly injure.
+What’s more, different groups can choose equally objectionable means without becoming equivalent, because assessing any group requires analyzing its ends, not just its means.

 For neo-Nazis and Klansmen in Charlottesville, one means, a torch-lit parade meant to intimidate by evoking bygone days of racial terrorism, was deeply objectionable; more importantly, their end, spreading white-supremacist ideology in service of a future where racists can lord power over Jews and people of color, is abhorrent.